Graham Salter is one of Britain's most experienced freelance oboists and teachers,

 "Bring the Music to Life, and Perform with Expression".

-designed to Develop Control
+designed to develop Control

-and Expressive Playing
+and Expressive Musicianship

 above mere technique,

-enhanced by charming line drawings by
+and enhanced by charming line drawings by

 are well-loved inclusions in the

-ABRSM Associated Board Syllabus, Grades 1-5
+ABRSM Associated Board Syllabuses, Grades 1-5

 Recital / Concerto Reviews: